Do Ya Wanna Funk

 "Do Ya Wanna Funk" is a 1982 dance song recorded by American recording artists Sylvester and Patrick Cowley.
 It was produced by Cowley, who incidentally died the same year.
 The song was mostly successful in Europe, especially in Belgium, Finland and Norway, where it became a top-10 hit.
 It also reached the top 20 in the Netherlands and Switzerland, and made it to the top 30 in West Germany and Australia, and the top 40 in the United Kingdom.
 The song was inspired by "I'm Your Jeanie", a single by Jeanie Tracy, who was a background vocalist for Sylvester.
+It was also featured in the film Trading Places (1983) and Argylle (2024).

+Legacy

-It was also featured in the film Trading Places (1983).
-In 2022, Rolling Stone ranked "Do Ya Wanna Funk" number 179 in their list of 200 Greatest Dance Songs of All Time.
+In 2020, Slant Magazine ranked "Do Ya Wanna Funk" number 38 in their list of "The 100 Best Dance Songs of All Time".
+In 2022, Rolling Stone ranked the song number 179 in their "200 Greatest Dance Songs of All Time" list.
+In 2025, Billboard magazine ranked it number 85 in their list of "The 100 Best Dance Songs of All Time".